Deep Dive into the Customer Value Proposition Canvas and Understanding the Value Map

 Then Create Your Customer Profile

-You might have customers whose wants and needs are different — and maybe even conflict with one another.
-Create your customer profile using your most significant customers or look for similarities between your consumers.
+You might have customers whose wants and needs are different; some maybe even conflict with one another.
+Create your customer profile using your most significant customers or look for similarities among your consumers.

 First, identify their pains.
 Identify the common solutions your product provides for each of its customers.
-Even if your top customers work in competitive industries, there are still likely issues that plague all of them consistently.
+Even if your top customers work in competitive industries, it is still likely that issues consistently plague all of them.
 Figure out these needs.
 Ask these or similar questions:

 - How does your product offer solutions to common customer problems?